coreywoodfield/mltoolkit-julia/README.md

 ## How to extend this toolkit
 If you want to add a learner, create a new file in the project directory for the learner.
-Create the learner type and have it extend the `SupervisedLearner` type (i.e. `struct Perceptron <: SupervisedLearner ...`).
+Create the learner type and have it extend the `SupervisedLearner` type (e.g. `struct Perceptron <: SupervisedLearner ...`).
 Implement the `train(learner::YourLearner, features::Matrix, labels::Matrix)` function and the
 `predict(learner::YourLearner, features::Vector{Float64})` function for your learner.
 The `predict` function, instead of modifying an array passed in (as the java toolkit does), simply returns the prediction.